How to Renew Texas Medicaid

 HHSC sends renewal notices approximately 60–90 days before your coverage end date.
 If you do not respond by the deadline, HHSC will terminate coverage.
 You have a 90-day reconsideration period after termination — during this window, you can request reinstatement without filing a completely new application if your eligibility has not changed.

-After the 90-day reconsideration window closes, you must submit a full new application and go through the standard 45-day processing period (42 CFR 435.912).
-During any gap in coverage, you are responsible for any medical costs incurred.
-Renewing on time avoids this gap entirely.
+After the 90-day reconsideration window closes, you must submit a full new application and go through the standard 45-day processing period.
+During any gap in coverage, you are responsible for any medical costs incurred, so renewing on time avoids this gap entirely.

 Step-by-step: completing your Texas Medicaid renewal